James Adams (entrepreneur): iDefense

 Adams founded Infrastructure Defense, aka iDefense, in 1998.
 In a 2000 congressional oversight hearing on the ILOVEYOU virus and its impact on the U.S. financial services industry, Adams described his company: "iDefense provides intelligence-driven products, daily reports, consulting, and certification that allow clients to mitigate or avoid computer network, Internet and information asset attacks before they occur," he said.

 In 2005, web security company Verisign bought iDefense for $40M.

 Appointments

 From 1998 to 2002, Adams was on the Strategic Advisory Group for the Central Intelligence Agency.
 During that time, he also joined White House task forces on cyber security and psychological operations to combat Al-Qaeda.

 In 1999, Adams joined the NSA Advisory Board, where he led the design and implementation of a new strategic plan for the 15,000-strong Signals Intelligence Directorate to meet the technology and data challenges of the 21st century.

 In 2001, Adams became founding Chairman of the Technology Advisory Panel at the NSA (which became the NSA's Emerging Technologies Panel NSAAB) which was congressionally mandated to oversee all of the NSA's technology programs.

 From 2000 to 2007, Adams was involved in a number of covert programs for the U.S. intelligence community involving cyber warfare, psychological operations, terrorism, and proliferation.

+From 2022 to 2026, Adams served as a senior advisor at the Johns Hopkins Applied Physics Laboratory, where he focused on national-security-related artificial intelligence.